electronicbots/HackTheBox/Machines/Shocker/README.md

 # Shocker-HTB
-Shocker is a Linux machine that is rated as easy, we can get a shell by using Metasploit
+Shocker is a Linux machine that is rated as easy, we can get a shell by using Metasploit or by using a exploit-db exploit

 # Recon
 I started by runing nmap scan on the machine.